athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Witch.md

 ## Magical FortitudeLevel 5

-Your patron’s power boosts your physical resiliency.
+Your patron's power boosts your physical resiliency.
 Your proficiency rank for Fortitude saves increases to expert.

 ## Expert SpellcasterLevel 7

-You’ve learned to better control the power your patron has granted you.
+You've learned to better control the power your patron has granted you.
 Your proficiency ranks for spell attack modifier and spell DC increase to expert.

 ## Reflex ExpertiseLevel 9